bfichera/shgpy/docsrc/source/tutorial/fitting_tutorial.rst

 >>> fform_filename = 'T_d-None-None(110)-particularized.p'
 >>> fform = shgpy.load_fform(fform_filename)

-This would be a good time to read the documentation provided in :mod:`shgpy.core.data_handler` to familiarize oneself with these functions.
-(You will find that there is a fourth object, :class:`shgpy.core.data_handler.FormContainer`, which is designed to contain ``phi``-space formulas; see also :mod:`shgpy.formgen` and the documentation therein for more details.)
+(By the way, this would be a good time to read the documentation provided in :mod:`shgpy.core.data_handler` to familiarize oneself with these functions).

 There is one more fitting parameter which is not captured by :func:`shgpy.fformgen.generate_contracted_fourier_transforms`, which is the relative phase shift between the data and the fitting formula.
 So let's phase shift the formula by an arbitrary angle.